 Introducing solid food is different for every baby

 While introducing solid food is easy for some babies, for others, it can be a challenge.
 Staying calm and removing any expectations will help make it more enjoyable for both of you.
-“Some infants take their sweet time accepting new foods, and forcing the issue will only make the transition more stressful,” explains Loraine H. Stern, MD, co-author of the American Academy of Pediatrics (AAP) book Nutrition: What Every Parent Needs to Know (second edition).
+“Some infants take their sweet time accepting new foods, and forcing the issue will only make the transition more stressful,” explains Loraine H. Stern, MD, co-author of the American Academy of Pediatrics (AAP) book Nutrition: What Every Parent Needs to Know.

 Advice for introducing solid food

 To help you make your baby’s transition to introducing solid food a smooth one, we’ve gathered advice from Stern and other experts on the best time to start solid foods, how to introduce a new food, which foods to begin with and which ones to avoid.
 You’ll also find a handy guide to preparing 11 healthful baby foods to help start your child off on a well-balanced diet for life.

 Most babies don’t lose the extrusion reflex—which makes them instinctively push out their tongue when anything other than liquid is placed in their mouth—until 3 to 4 months of age, and infant digestive systems are often not mature enough to process solid foods until after 4 months.